 What Does TTD Mean?

 TTD means temporary total disability (TTD) benefits.
-These are a specific type of workers’ compensation indemnity benefit that you may receive if you suffer a workplace injury, and the doctor restricts you from working as a result of your injuries or treatment.
-These are four types of indemnity benefits, and they generally provide more weekly …
+These are a specific type of workers’ compensation benefits that you may receive if you suffer a workplace injury and the doctor restricts you from working due to your injuries or treatment.
+These are four types of indemnity benefits, and they generally provide more weekly income than the …

 What are the Four Types Of Workers’ Compensation Benefits?